HVAC Replacement Preparations

 Estimate Your HVAC Replacement Costs

-Before you start the replacement, it’s recommended that you get up to four HVAC replacement cost estimates from reputable HVAC contractors or companies.
+Before you start the replacement, it’s recommended that you get up to four HVAC replacement installation cost estimates from reputable HVAC contractors or companies.
 Upon arriving at your property, the HVAC contractor will measure square footage and perform load calculations based on your area’s climate, the size of your property and condition of the structure’s envelope, or its ability to contain conditioned air.
 After completing the assessment, the contractor will recommend the size and type of HVAC system, as well as any necessary repairs to your current ductwork and/or exterior envelope.
 The recommended AC installation may include upgrading attic or crawl space insulation, resealing of windows and doors, or repairing breaches in exterior walls where conditioned air might escape.
 Your HVAC installation contractor may recommend the best air conditioner for your home or a list of the best furnace brands based on tops brands, your budget, and the energy efficiency rating you are hoping to find in a new AC unit.